How to Cure Gum Disease Without a Dentist: Natural Treatment & Home Remedies

 What is Periodontitis?

-Periodontitis, also known as gum disease or periodontal disease, starts when bacteria grow in your mouth and can lead to tooth loss if not treated correctly.
-The tissue surrounding your teeth can be destroyed during the progression of the disease.
+Periodontitis, also known as gum disease or periodontal disease, starts when bacteria grow in the mouth.
+If left untreated, it can lead to tooth loss.

 Symptoms of Gum Disease